 Finally, anti-inversion rules should be strengthened to avoid the risk of US firms changing the location of their headquarters.
 It is already difficult for a firm to change nationality: once it has been incorporated in the United States, a company cannot simply move its headquarters abroad.
 American firms can only change their nationality in the context of foreign acquisition; that is, by merging with a foreign company.
 And for these mergers to result in a legally valid inversion, there must be a meaningful change in ownership.
-Ever since the strengthening of anti-inversion regulations in 2016, inversions have come to a complete halt.
-Inversions should continue to be monitored and regulations further strengthened in case the number of firms incorporated in tax havens starts to increase.
+Anti-inversion regulations in 2016, as well as measures within the 2017 Tax Act, have substantially limited the incentive for inversions, such that inversions have come to a complete halt.22 Nonetheless, inversions should continue to be monitored and regulations further strengthened in case the number of firms incorporated in tax havens starts to increase.23